All documents

 • Authorized bastion hosts or management systems.

-Changes to Security Group rules take effect immediately and do not require database restarts.
+Changes to Security Group rules take effect immediately and do not require database cluster restarts.

 Floating IP